 - Leftover spaghetti will keep in the fridge for up to 3 days.

 - Reheat leftover Bolognese by heating in a skillet or pan until piping hot.
-Add a little extra veggie stock to loosen up the sauce as the lentils will likely continue to soak up the liquid.
+Add a little extra vegetable stock to loosen up the sauce as the lentils will likely continue to soak up the liquid.

 - Reheat leftover spaghetti by pouring boiling water over or sit in a pot of boiling water for a minute, drain and serve.